Home

 Also we are very interested in having the boats systems powered by batteries that are charged by windmills & solar.
 We are willing to have more (or larger) batteries than average, multiple windmills (or larger ones), & many solar panels.

 My main concern is the HVAC.
 Is anyone currently using a green system that has the power to heat & cool their boat?
-Is having a seperate thermostat for each room a common practice?
+Is having a separate thermostat for each room a common practice?

 Lastly, we are interested in using a flooring like "Nature Stone" does anyone have any experience with this, or something like it?